Jonathan Wells Iconoclast and Molecular and Cell Biologist

 Iconoclast and Molecular and Cell Biologist

-Dr. Wells is currently doing research and writing on developmental information in embryos that is outside of, and inherited independently of, their DNA.
+Dr. Wells also did research and writing on developmental information in embryos that is outside of, and inherited independently of, their DNA.

 Learn More